gaining/Resetter/README.md

 # Status
 - The software is currently in beta stage.
 Feedback will be greatly appreciated.
 - If you're on a version lower than beta-0.0.6, please remove resetter with "sudo apt remove resetter" to install the new one.
-- beta-0.0.6 is a milestone release that has performance improvements, new features, and critical bug fixes hence it's a lot more stable than previous versions.
+- current version is beta 0.0.7
 - Please check the changelog for more details.
+- if you find a bug, please create an issue or email me about it.
+Everyone benefits once a bug is fixed.

 # How to install
 Install via deb file.
-PPA will be created soon.
+PPA will be created as soon.
+It is easier to install any deb files via gdebi, especially on elementary os with no graphical way of installing a deb file.
+On the terminal, run sudo apt install gdebi.

 # Options comparison